pa/dms_data_export/README.md

 # DMS Report

-This repo contains a python script while exports DMS reports
+This repo contains a python script which exports DMS report.

 ## Repository Structure